 Sean Ries turned 5 years old on Valentine's Day 2012.
 Sean has a sparkling personality, gives great hugs, and is quite an aspiring athlete.
 He loves sports, video games, dinosaurs, Spider Man, and his big brother Brian, age 8.

-On February 6, 2012, Sean was diagnosed with an egg sized tumor in the left side of his brain, and he underwent his first surgery the next day to do a biopsy.
+On February 6, 2012, Sean was diagnosed with a large tumor (bigger than a golf ball!) in the left side of his brain, and he underwent his first surgery the next day to do a biopsy.
 His tumor, a dysembryoplastic neuroepithelial tumor (DNET) is classified as a Grade 1 (i.e., low-grade, slow growing) glioma.
 There are only 1,000 cases of pediatric low-grade gliomas each year in the United States, and DNET represents just 1.2% of all brain tumors in patients under the age of 20.
 The first sign that anything was wrong with Sean was a mild seizure that occurred on February 2, 2012.

 Early indications were that further surgery was not an option given the complexity, size and location of the tumor, which is in or near his speech and motor centers.
 The only treatment option initially offered to the family was a long course (15 - 18 months) of weekly chemotherapy.
 Despite being on multiple anti-seizure medicines, Sean's seizures continued to increase in frequency and severity, and before starting down the chemotherapy path, this opinion was revised.
 Action had to be taken, and sooner rather than later.